zhoujh30/CarND-Traffic-Sign-Classifier-Project/README.md

 Overview
 ---
 In this project, I will use what I've learned about deep neural networks and convolutional neural networks to classify traffic signs.
 I will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, I will then try out my model on images of German traffic signs that I find on the web.
+After the model is trained, I will try out my model on images of German traffic signs found on the web.

 The Project
 ---
-The goals / steps of this project are the following:
+The goals/steps of this project:
 * Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture